 Midwest Quilt Festival Week Extravaganza

 Thousands of quilters and art appreciators converge on the Grand Rapids, Michigan area every year to enjoy four days of the best in international quilt and textile artistry.
 Hundreds of quilts will be on display, and tens of thousands of dollars in prizes will be awarded for quilting excellence each year.
-In addition, AQS QuiltWeek hosts a series of workshops with some of the top talent in the quilt industry and an extensive Merchant Mall comprised of both local, national, and international vendors.
+In addition, AQS QuiltWeek hosts a series of workshops with some of the top talent in the quilt industry and an extensive Merchant Mall comprised of both local, national and international vendors.

-At the same time, a short 2.5-hour drive south in Amish Country of Northern Indiana, are the Quilt Gardens along the Heritage Trail.
-Designated a BEST OF THE BEST by American Bus Association, this one-of-its kind experience starts annually May 30 and continues to September 15.
-We’ve packed 150,000 plants, with over 1 million blooms into super-sized gardens planted in the shape of quilt patterns in six welcoming communities along the 90-mile Heritage Trail and you have a quilters and gardeners dream tour.
-With the bonus of exciting options, events, exceptional hands-on activities, dining and shopping, the Quilt Gardens along the Heritage Trail sets the stage for an exceptional group tour wrapped in quilting and gardening themes, packed with fun and sure to entice new clients all found in one of the nation’s largest Old Order Amish areas.
+At the same time, a short 2.5-hour drive south in Amish Country of Northern Indiana, the Quilt Gardens along the Heritage Trail is at its peak and prime in August.
+Designated a Best of the Best by American Bus Association, this one-of-its kind experience starts annually May 30 and continues to September 15.
+We’ve packed 150,000 plants, with over 1 million blooms into super-sized gardens planted in the shape of Quilt Patterns in six welcoming communities along the 90-mile Heritage Trail and you have a quilters and gardeners dream tour.

 Amish Country of Northern Indiana for Quilters